clearleft/clearless/README.md

 ### .inline-column-wrapper()

-Applied to the parent element of the grid columns for **inline-block grids**.
+Apply to the parent element of the grid columns for **inline-block grids**.

 ```css
 .inline-column-wrapper();